 Four ways yoga helps triathletes

 As a triathlete, you go through a lot of intense training.
-With having three different sports to work on, you’d probably think that adding another kind of workout like yoga would be time-consuming and unnecessary.
-However, there are a lot of benefits a triathlete can get from yoga that they can’t get from other workouts.
+With three different sports to work on, you’d think that adding yoga to your routine would be time-consuming and unnecessary.
+But, yoga has benefits can’t get from other workouts.

 Yoga isn’t just about flexibility but strength, too.
-Some positions require you to lift your own body weight and holding poses helps build core strength, which is essential for all three discipline in triathlon.
+Some positions require you to lift your own body weight.
+Holding poses helps build core strength, which is essential for all three disciplines in triathlon.
 Developing your core muscle strength improves your balance and stability.
-Besides, other types of yoga have positions that strengthen different parts of your body so you can tailor your yoga in a way that works for you.
+Besides, other types of yoga have positions that strengthen different parts of the body so you can tailor yoga to work for you.

 One important element in yoga is breathing because it helps you discern the differences in your body when you are tense and relaxed.
 Different types of yoga practice different kinds of breathing techniques, and all these help improve your lung capacity and breathing patterns.
 This enables better access to parts of your respiratory system so that inhaling and exhaling becomes more efficient.